-- Turn On -- Determines the time taken for the power to reach a certain percentage of its steadystate output.
-The turning on time is between T2 and T1, where: - T1 = When the input voltage first rises to a certain percentage (usually 10%) of its maximum amplitude - T2 = When the output DC voltage rises to a certain percentage (usually 90%) of its maximum amplitude - Turn Off -- Determines the time it has taken for the power supply to be turned off to fall to a certain percentage of its maximum output voltage.
+Turn On -- Determines the time taken for the power to reach a certain percentage of its steady-state output.
+The turning on time is between T2 and T1, where:

+T1 = When the input voltage first rises to a certain percentage (usually 10%) of its maximum amplitude of its maximum amplitude

+T2 = When the output DC voltage rises to a certain percentage (usually 90%)

+Turn Off -- Determines the time it has taken for the power supply to be turned off to fall to a certain percentage of its maximum output voltage.
 The turning off time is between T2 and T1, where: